April 18, 2019

 In the past golf was known to be a sport for the upper classes of society, however, the game has changed and evolved over time to become more inclusive than ever before.
 The games handicap system helps competition between players be more evenly matched, meaning golf can be played by people of all ages and abilities and we at Carryway believe strongly in promoting equality within the game.

-Next month also sees Carryway supporting The Simpson Cup at The Home of Golf St. Andrews Links.
+In May 2019, Carryway supported The Simpson Cup at The Home of Golf St. Andrews Links.
 For this competition, the teams are comprised of injured ex-service personnel from the UK and USA.
 These ex-service personnel have a range of injuries but have been supported by The On Course Foundation and have discovered golf to be an important factor in their rehabilitation process.

 Golf is a game that can bring positive change to many people’s lives, evident by some of the campaigns and foundations mentioned above.
 Explore more by searching the hashtags #GolfHealthWeek and #SwitchOffWithGolf to follow what work is being done to not only promote the game but help people along the way too.
 Mention these campaigns to your golf club and begin to create a conversation surrounding the huge benefits golf can have on peoples mental and physical health.